 For example circuits

-- 3A current output—if you have the load that uses current more than 2A.
-For example, digital camera, GPS, Raspberry Pi, Arduino and more.
+- 3A current output—if you have the load that uses a current of more than 2A.
+For example, a digital camera, GPS, Raspberry Pi, Arduino and more.

 - How to convert 12VDC to 5VDC 1A